The Human Truth Foundation

 q=188.

-Russia ranks 135th in the world in terms of its responsibility towards the environment.
+In terms of its responsibility towards the environment, Russia comes 135th in the world.
 This rank is calculated from 7 data sets.
-Russia does better than average in terms of its environmental performance41 and in its forested percent change 2000-202042.
+Russia does better than average for its environmental performance42 and in its forested percent change 2000-202043.
 However Russia performs less well in most areas.
-It does worse than average in terms of how quickly it ratified the 1993 Convention on Biological Diversity, the rate of rational beliefs on the environment in the population43 and in annual meat consumption per person44.
-And finally, it falls into the worst-performing 20 when it comes to its score on the Green Future Index45 (amongst the worst in Asia) and in energy to GDP efficiency46 (amongst the lowest in Asia).
+It does worse than average in how quickly it ratified the 1993 Convention on Biological Diversity, the rate of rational beliefs on the environment in the population44 and in reducing annual meat consumption per person45.
+And finally, it falls into the worst-performing 20 in terms of its score on the Green Future Index46 (amongst the worst in Asia) and in energy to GDP efficiency47 (amongst the lowest in Asia).

 Forest Area Change 2000-2020